The Interdisciplinary Minor

-Students seeking to earn a minor in Latin American Studies must submit a proposed plan of study to the Director no later than the second semester of the sophomore year.
+Students seeking to earn a minor in Latin American Studies must submit a proposed plan of study to the Director no later than the second semester of their sophomore year.
 This allows students in the minor to take advantage of the special events to which they are invited, as well as to appropriately plan their courses of study both at Boston College and/or abroad.

 Applicants can fill out and submit the online Latin American Studies Plan of Study form (BC username and password required).

 Mujer indígena con